capture-the-flag/capture-the-flag-2017/index.md

 I have no idea.
 I hope so.
 I hope we can make enough fucking sashes.
 I hope people show up.
 I hope people aren't assholes.

+## I want my friends to play too!

+oh thank bog. okay.
+You've picked a team? send your friends to either <a href="http://ritualwarfare.men">ritualwarfare.men</a> or <a href="http://ritualwarfare.space">ritualwarefare.space</a> for recruitment.
+Yeah I know those domain names are really dumb, it's what I could get for 99&cent;

 ## Um, can I talk to you about all this?

 Shit.
 I guess since we made this website we better take some responsibility.
 Ok.
 Email us at jmdolan@gmail.com and/or jes5199@gmail.com